testdouble/suture/README.md

 This step is the hardest part and there's not much Suture can do to make it any easier.
 How you go about implementing your improvements depends on whether you intend to rewrite the legacy code path or refactor it.
-Some comment on each approach follows:
+Some comments on each approach follow:

 #### Reimplementing

-The best time to rewrite a piece of software is when you have a better understanding of the real-world process it models than the original authors did when they first wrote it.
+The best time to rewrite a piece of software is when you have a better understanding of the real-world process that it models than the original authors did when they first wrote it.
 If that's the case, it's likely you'll think of more reliable names and abstractions than they did.

-As for workflow, consider writing the new implementation like you would any other new part of the system, with the added benefit of being able to run the characterization tests as a progress indicator and a backstop for any missed edge cases.
-The ultimate goal of this workflow should be to incrementally arrive at a clean design that completely passes the characterization test run by `Suture.verify`.
+As for workflow, consider writing the new implementation like you would any other new part of the system.
+The added benefit is being able to run the characterization tests as a progress indicator and a backstop for any missed edge cases.
+The ultimate goal of this workflow should be to incrementally arrive at a clean design that completely passes the characterization test run by running `Suture.verify`.

 #### Refactoring